This blog post was updated on October 16, 2019.

 Spurred by the 19th-century ruler King George IV’s love of the outlandish, Brighton is known to the rest of England as the place to go for quirky, out-of-the-box parties.
 By day, the seaside city looks run-of-the-mill: the sea laps at a pebbled beach, a proper pier extends into the icy waters, sheer cliffs drop off into the ocean.
 But at night, Brighton transforms into the UK’s premier destination for wild parties — drag shows, loud clubs, and colorful celebrations take over, making it the perfect spot for big groups to head to.

 They say everything is bigger in Texas and if they’re talking about music, food, and fun — then they’re right!
 Austin is having quite the renaissance right now, and for a good reason.
 The university town is also the Live Music Capital of the World and the honky-tonks that line the streets of East Austin prove the title right each and every night.
 But it ain’t all about the music.
-Stop by the city for delicious food, outdoor fun, and lots of room for your big loud group.
+Book some flights to Texas and land in Austin for delicious food, outdoor fun, and lots of room for your big loud group.

 Though one may think “rest and relaxation” when one thinks of Bali, there is another side to it — namely in Kuta, a place that most visitors would describe as cacophonous, chaotic, and LOUD.
 Perfect, then, for your large groups.
 Kuta is the center of the nightlife scene — as such, it’s not for everyone, but is definitely a good fit for huge groups.
 Party the night away in this beachside town, but don’t get on the wrong side of the law like some tourist groups do!

 Ah, Berlin!
-History oozes out of the tailored streets of Berlin and the easy-to-navigate mass transit makes getting around as a large group super easy.
+With history oozing out of its tailored streets, an easy-to-navigate mass transit system, and the plethora of flights to Germany from all over the world, it’s the pretty much a perfect city for a large group to visit together.
 During the day, one would do well to take a stroll through the buzzy city, whether your group prefers the hipster Kreuzberg or the uber posh Charlottenburg, and see the museums, street art, and culinary delights that Berlin has to offer.
 At night, though, get ready to party all night as the city becomes overrun with chic clubs, trendy patrons, and electric music.